secdev/scapy/doc/scapy/development.rst

      :param names: (list or dict) label for each flag, Least Significant Bit tag's name is written first
      """

-It will contain a short oneline description of the class followed by some indications about its usage.
+It will contain a short one-line description of the class followed by some indications about its usage.
 You can add a usage example if it makes sense using the `doctest <https://docs.python.org/2.7/library/doctest.html>`_ format.
-Finally the classic python signature can be added following the `sphinx documentation  <http://www.sphinx-doc.org/en/stable/domains.html#python-signatures>`_.
+Finally, the classic python signature can be added following the `sphinx documentation  <http://www.sphinx-doc.org/en/stable/domains.html#python-signatures>`_.

 This task works in pair with writing non regression unit tests.